tamimology/synology-to-ubuntu-migration/README.md

  ###### [ref](https://askubuntu.com/questions/1479500/how-to-change-the-ssh-port-on-ubuntu-23-04)

   We need to edit the sock file that defines the SSH port.
 To do so, type in `sudoedit /lib/systemd/system/ssh.socket` and add `ListenStream=1122` to the end of the file (_SSH IP will be 1122 in this example_).
 Make sure it is not there originally.
 If so, just change the port from 22 to the desired port.
 Press _Ctrl+X_, then _y_ and press enter to save and exit.
-  Next we need to update and apply the changes made by
+  Next, we need to update and apply the changes made by
   ```
   sudo systemctl daemon-reload
   sudo systemctl restart ssh